Igreja de Nossa Senhora de Candelária

 Housed in a beautifully restored 1906 building, the Centro Cultural Banco do Brasil (CCBB) hosts some of Brazil's best exhibitions....

-In a neoclassical building dating from 1820, the Casa França-Brasil sponsors changing exhibitions often dealing with political and...
+In a neoclassical building dating from 1820, the Casa França-Brasil sponsors changing exhibitions that are often dealing with political...

 Centro Cultural Correios

 In a grand edifice dating from the 1920s, this cultural center houses three spacious floors that host a creative lineup of changing...

 Teatro Do Centro Cultural Banco Do Brasil

 In addition to its exhibitions, this large cultural center in downtown Rio has two stages and a cinema.
 Film, dance and musical events...

 Exposed brick and tall windows lend a vaguely Parisian air to this charming upstairs lunchtime spot.
 The menu changes daily and features...

 Built between 1775 and 1894, NS de Candelária was the largest and wealthiest church of imperial Brazil.
 The interior is a combination of baroque and Renaissance styles.
 The ceiling above the nave reveals the origin of the church.
 The cupola, fabricated entirely from limestone shipped from Lisbon, is one of its most striking features.
 Mass is said at 7am daily except Monday and Saturday, and at 9am and 11am on Sunday.
 But be sure to watch out for traffic as you cross to the church.

 The construction of the original church, dating from the late 16th century, on the present site was credited to a ship's captain who was nearly shipwrecked at sea.
 Upon his safe return he vowed to build a church to NS de Candelária.
 A later design led to its present-day grandeur.